We offer research projects at a range of levels including undergraduate internships, Honours projects, Masters projects and PhD programmes.

 Perinatal science covers all aspects of maternal and child health from pre-conception through to early childhood.
 You could focus on basic science or clinical approaches to explore early life development.
 This might include investigation of changes in the maternal environment (e.g. nutrition) and complications of pregnancy on the long-term outcomes in the child; identifying the early determinants of a long healthy life and opportunities for intervention; or strategies to translate these research findings to changes in practice.

 Levels of study

-You can study a bachelors degree, postgraduate diploma, masters degree or doctoral degree at the Liggins Institute.
+You can take on an Honours project, postgraduate diploma, masters degree or doctoral degree at the Liggins Institute.
 We offer the following programmes:

 - Bachelor of Biomedical Science (Honours) BBiomedSc(Hons)

 - Bachelor of Medical Science (Honours) (BMedSc(Hons))

 - Postgraduate Certificate in Health Sciences (PGCertHSc)

 If you are a current undergraduate student interested in research, you could take on an Honours project at the Liggins Institute.
 Honours projects are completed as a 90 point Research Thesis and are an opportunity to get a taste of research under the supervision of world-leading investigators.

 If you're a second year medical student at the University of Auckland, you can undertake a Liggins Clinical Research Internship.
 You could also consider a Summer Research Scholarship - a short-term scholarship for undergraduate students to get a taste of postgraduate study.